 In the end I’ve decided to do the No-Prize Shuffle.
 My stance is that both series were about the same Claw and formed a single continuity with the previous appearances.

-This profile’s History section offers various hypotheses and hacks as to how it all can fit together.
+This profile’s History sections offer hacks to make it all fit together.

 In the next chapter, we’ll recap Valcan’s barbaric history !